All You Need To Know About Foot & Ankle Fractures

 Basically, it means that the more broken bones there are, the more unstable the ankle will be.
 The ligaments, which hold the joint and ankle bones in position, may also be damaged.

 People of all ages can be affected by broken ankles.
 In the past 30 to 40 years, experts have observed an increase in the cases and severity of fractures.
 This was said to be partly due to an older and more active, older population of baby boomers.
+Hence, it is advisable to visit an orthopaedic clinic in Singapore for an accurate diagnosis and the right treatment as soon as possible.

 Which part of the foot does it concern?